Nosy Boraha: Museums

 Ilot Madame Museum is the only museum found on this island.

 Popular culture

 Nosy Boraha is the setting for the fantasy historical children's book Kintana and the Captain's Curse by Susan Brownrigg.
 (Uclan Publishing, July 2021.)
 It is also featured in the retelling of Peter Pan, "The Adventures of Mary Darling" by Pat Murphy (Tachyon Publications, May 2025.)

 Crime

-Recent violent assaults have been reported on the island and it is not recommended to visit alone.
+Violent assaults have been reported on the island and it is not recommended to visit alone.